February 2023 Update:

 - Lloyd Group

-We are working towards appointing a builder to construct the project in September 2022.
-The builder will start on site in late 2022.
+We are working towards appointing a builder to construct the project as soon as possible.

 Please visit the Frequently Asked Questions section of this page to the right for more detailed information.